 Socially responsible investing is obviously optimal.
 But despite its potential only a small fraction of capital is being used to balance social, environmental and economic impact.
-Watch the short video from The World Economic Forum’s annual meeting in Davos on how to make impact investing widespread:
+Watch the short video from The World Economic Forum on how to make impact investing widespread:

 Wouldn’t it be a good idea to make investments that both get a high financial return and have great social and environmental impact?
 But investors continue to focus mainly on financial returns.
 Are we ever going to reconcile the shortcomings of the financial markets?
 So far only about US$40 billion out of tens of trillions of dollars have been committed to impact investment.